regiiis/AirQualityMonitoringAndPrediction/README.md

 ## Project Status

-05.05.2025 - The sensor module successfully sends data to the S3 after beeing validated by the Lambda function.
+05.05.2025 - The sensor module successfully sends data to the S3.
+The data is validated by the Lambda function in prior via an JSON Schema.
 <br>
 <br>
 To improve:
 - There are occasional uplaod errors, where the connection to the API endpoint is rejected.
 The error might be due to the http client instaciation as well as a general lack of upload logic reduncancy.
 - The sensor module is not power autark.
 A battery with higher capacity as well as larger PV panel is needed.
-Also, the CO2 sensor is yet not implemented and might require, on its own, a higher Ampere supply than the current setup can provide.
+Also, the CO2 sensor is yet not implemented and might require a higher current supply than the actual setup can provide.

 ## System Design